top of page

 Design Markers

-Constraints reference Markers directly and both monitor and control their elevations, while inhibiting horizontal adjustment of the Design Markers.
-[1]
+Constraints reference Markers directly and both monitor and control the elevation of the Child Marker in the relationship.

 • Two Markers are required to create a linear Constraint